lupettohf/AFKBot/README.md

  * Supports 1.16.X.
  * An easy-to-use GUI with incorporated chat thanks to [mineflayer-dashboard](https://github.com/wvffle/mineflayer-dashboard).
  * Windows Desktop Notifications for events like /tell or on death.
 These can be disabled inside config.json.
 Thanks to [node-notifier](https://github.com/mikaelbr/node-notifier).
+ * Discord WebHook Notifications for some events.
+Can be configured in config.json.
+Thanks to [discord.js](https://github.com/discordjs/discord.js).
  * Automatic response (whispered) like "Sorry, I am an AFK Bot", to people who "/tell" you.
  * Pathfinding ability to make your AFK bot follow you from one place to another, thanks to [mineflayer-pathfinder](https://github.com/Karang/mineflayer-pathfinder).
  * Reconnect ability in case it's kicked from the server.